chesio/bc-security/README.md

 ### Checksums verification

 BC Security once a day performs integrity check of WordPress core files by comparing their checksums with MD5 checksums downloaded from WordPress.org.
-Any files with md5 checksum, that does not match its official checksum, are (optionally) reported via [email notification](#notifications).
+Any file with md5 checksum, that does not match its official checksum, is [logged](#events-logging) and (optionally) reported via [email notification](#notifications).

 ### Login Security